 I had the same problem with a cutting mat I bought years ago.
 I had to keep it in the plastic bag it came in for months, because it just smelled so bad.
 Now, it doesn't smell at all.
 So don't worry, there is hope!

 Honestly, I'm not sure if there's much you can do.
 Sometimes rubber or plastic just has a bad odor.
-Since they're new and you've washed them it's probably not mildew.
-You could try hanging them up outside to see if that helps.
-Good luck!

 I bought a bottle of pet odor removal (if it removes pet odors, it should work on any odors) and poured it on them letting them sit in the tub.
 I also sprayed them with Fabreeze.